rodneyshupe/Cookbook/Recipes/Entrees/Pasta/TagliatelleWithBologneseSauce.rst

    1 to 2 minutes.
-5. Reduce heat to medium, add beef, and cook, using wooden spoon to break meat into pieces no larger than 1/4 inch, until beef has just lost its raw pink color, 4 to 7 minutes.
+5. Reduce heat to medium, add beef, and cook, using wooden spoon to break meat into pieces no larger than 1/4 inch, until beef has just lost its raw pink colour, 4 to 7 minutes.
 Stir in wine, scraping up any browned bits, and bring to simmer.
 Cook until wine has evaporated and sauce has thickened, about 5 minutes.
 Stir in broth and Parmesan.
 Return sauce to simmer; cover, reduce heat to low, and simmer for 30 minutes (sauce will look thin).